simonw/datasette/docs/full_text_search.rst

 .. image:: full_text_search.png

-Datasette detects which tables have been configured for full-text search when it first inspects the database on startup (or via the ``datasette inspect`` command).
-You can visit the ``/-/inspect`` page on your Datasette instance to see the results of this inspection.
-Tables that have been configured for full-text search will have their ``fts_table`` property set to the name of another table (tables without full-text search will have this property set to ``null``).
+Datasette automatically detects which tables have been configured for full-text search.

 FTS versions
 ------------